-PAs do differ from physicians in a few key ways.
-Doctors, for one, are more specialized in particular areas of medicine.
-For instance, an orthopaedist may prefer a PA with experience in the field.
+PAs differ from physicians in a few key ways.
+Doctors may be more specialized in particular areas of medicine.
+However, PAs work in most every specialty area.
 A doctor is also qualified to perform surgery, while a PA is not licensed for more than stitches.
 A PA may assist with surgery, but they are not certified to perform it themselves.
 A doctor is licensed to practice independently and may have their own practice, while a physician’s assistant or nurse practitioner must be under the supervision of a physician.
-Lastly, a doctor’s care is required for severe illnesses, long term care, and complicated diagnoses like cancer or neurosurgery.
+Because of this, insurance is typically billed through a physician in the practice, not your PA.

 Is It a Good Idea To See a PA?

 In general, yes, it is perfectly fine to see a PA or NP.
 As long as your diagnosis is not complicated or dire, a PA can provide quality care at the same level as a doctor.
 For more information on what our doctors and PAs can do for you, contact us today.